torproject/torspec/proposals/326-tor-relay-well-known-uri-rfc8615.md

 ## /.well-known/tor-relay/hashed-bridge-rsa-fingerprint.txt

 * The file contains one or more SHA1 hashed Tor bridge SHA1 fingerprints operated by the entity in control of this website.
-* Each line contains one hashed fingerprint.
+* Each line contains one hashed bridge fingerprint.
 * The file may contain comments (starting with #).
 * Non-comment lines must be exactly 40 characters long and consist of the following characters [a-fA-F0-9].
 * Hashed fingerprints are not case-sensitive.